Asha-Empire/Game-Story/README.md

 * **Naina** shows a gift for operational maths;
 * **Nicky** gravitates to code-breaking and foreign-service languages.

-Emperor Walter dispatches the **Nova Legion** with strict rules: reclaim the quarries but minimise civilian deaths lest Saian supply chains collapse.
+Counter-Strike Against Mara - Emperor Walter dispatches the **Nova Legion** with strict rules: reclaim the quarries but minimise civilian deaths lest Saian supply chains collapse.
 * After a two-week urban siege, Legion marines retake the relay tower; Mara escapes into the sub-ocean mag-tunnels.
 * Walter classifies the after-action file *Saiantum Protocol*, citing it at court as proof that Shield-Coin surveillance needs “human sensors, not just tokens.”